dylanclement/Simulated-Memory/README.md

-in4mahcy
+Simulation of Artificial Memory
 ========

 # What?#
-In4mahcy is an information management experiment that combines a graph database to store information and an asynchronous control centre to handle large volumes of operations.
+SAM is an information management experiment that combines a graph database to store information and an asynchronous control centre to handle large volumes of operations.

 Al information will in its simples form be represented as a relationship between an object and a subject, for example: